Conflict Resolution Skills

 The following quiz helps you assess your level of emotional awareness.
 Answer the following questions with: almost never, occasionally, often, very frequently, or almost always.
 There are no right or wrong responses, only the opportunity to become better acquainted with your emotional responses.

-What kind of relationship do I have with my emotions?
+What kind of relationship do you have with your emotions?

 - Do you experience feelings that flow, encountering one emotion after another as your experiences change from moment to moment?